mellerbeck/QlikView-Data-Architect/Design and Develop the QlikView Application User Interface.md

 ## Given a scenario, determine the appropriate application performance tuning option to use

+Not really tuning, but if you need to change the screen size of your design window you can go to view, resize window, and then change the resolution.

 ## Given a scenario, determine the appropriate reload performance tuning option to use